1. Conversational Voice AI in 2026

 [19] … this generalizes to all things in software, and perhaps most things in life.

-4.5.1 Microphones and automatic gain control
+5.6.1 Microphones and automatic gain control

 Microphones today are extremely sophisticated hardware devices coupled to large amounts of low-level software.
-This is usually great — we get terrific audio from tiny microphones built into mobile devices, laptops, and bluetooth earpieces.
+This is usually great — we get terrific audio from tiny microphones built into mobile devices, laptops, and Bluetooth earpieces.

 But sometimes this low-level software doesn't do what we want.
-In particular, bluetooth devices can add several hundred milliseconds of latency to voice input.
+In particular, Bluetooth devices can add several hundred milliseconds of latency to voice input.
 This is largely outside of your control as a voice AI developer.
 But it's worth being aware that latency can vary widely depending on what operating system and input device a particular user has.

 Most audio capture pipelines will apply some amount of automatic gain control to the input signal.
 Again, this is usually what you want, because this compensates for things like the user's distance from the microphone.
 You can often disable some automatic gain control, but on consumer-class devices you usually can't disable it completely.

-4.5.2 Echo cancellation
+5.6.2 Echo cancellation

 If a user is holding a phone up to their ear, or wearing headphones, you don't need to worry about feedback between the local microphone and speaker.
 But if a user is talking on a speakerphone, or using a laptop without headphones, then good echo cancellation is extremely important.